marlospomin/yubikey-guide/README.md

 EOF
 ```

-4. Insert another Yubikey.
+4. Unplug and Insert another Yubikey.
-5. Repeat the commands 1, 2 and 3 adding `save` before `EOF` to commit changes.
-Example:
+5. Repeat the commands 1, 2 and 3 adding `save` before `EOF` to commit changes, like so:
 ```bash
 gpg --command-fd=0 --pinentry-mode=loopback --edit-key $KEYID <<EOF
 key 1